w3c/i18n-discuss/explainers/string-meta-explainer.md

 > &#x200e;פיצה סגולה - 4 reviews

-Overcoming spillover effects requires that data values inserted into the page be "bidi isolated" from the surrounding text, which, in turn, works best when the base direction is set correctly.

 ### Why did "base direction" get added to I18N’s ask?
 Why didn’t you ask for it historically?